Explore Snowflake best practices and data insights

 What is Snowflake?

 Snowflake redefined cloud data warehousing with its separate compute and storage architecture, making it easy to scale and manage.
 Originally built for SQL analytics, it has evolved into an AI Data Cloud supporting BI and advanced AI applications.
-In 2025, enhancements like Cortex AISQL, the Arctic LLM, document AI, and improved Python integration extend its reach to data scientists, while keeping its simplicity, automation, and strong governance.
+In 2025, enhancements like Cortex AISQL, the Arctic LLM, document AI, and improved Python integration extend its reach to data scientists, while keeping its automation and strong data governance.

 Databricks vs Snowflake: similarities